Biochao/seriesFrameMaker/README.md

 # Series Frame Maker
-Checks a folder for all video files and uses FFMPEG to convert them to frames
+Checks a folder for all video files and uses FFMPEG to convert them to frames, separating each episode into its own folder.

 ## Features:
 Creates frames with and without subtitles at the same time